hahaheihei09/xiong-lab.github.io/content/authors/Yi Li/_index.md

 ---
 # Display name
-title: Yong Xu
+title: Yi Li

 # Full name (for SEO)
-first_name: Yong
+first_name: Yi
-last_name: Xu
+last_name: Li

 # Username (this should match the folder name)
 authors:
-- Yong Xu
+- Yi Li

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Technician
+role: Assistant Engineer

 # Organizations/Affiliations
 organizations: